christf/snapcastc/README.md

 ## Communication

-Some of us are in #snapcast on freenode.
+Some of us are in #snapcastc on freenode.

 # Thanks!